• Feb 21, 2025

 4. Leh

 It is popularly known as a biker's paradise.
-It is one of the two capitals of Ladakh that has numerous passes linking various locations in the challenging terrain.
-The city is nestled in the valley at an elevation of around 3,520 m in the upper Indus River, enveloped by the colossal peaks of the Ladakh Range, regardless of its harsh weather and difficult accessibility.
+It is one of the two capitals of Ladakh, with numerous passes linking various locations in the challenging terrain.
+The city is nestled in the valley at an elevation of around 3,520 m along the upper Indus River, enveloped by the colossal peaks of the Ladakh Range, despite its harsh weather and difficult accessibility.

 Top Attractions:Leh PalaceStok Palace Museum, Chamba Lhakhang